Marketers across all industries face an uphill climb in transitioning to GA4 for their analytics and reporting needs.

 In doing so, you’ll future-proof your setup and create a system where you can quickly and easily add, remove, or edit any tags you may need on your website to account for any future tagging needs (such as adding more advanced GA4 events or installing a tracking code for another product).

 Because they collect and store data in different ways, GA4 and Universal Analytics are not interchangeable when it comes to reporting and integrations.
-This means that you’ll need to update the connections for any reports or tools that use Universal Analytics as a data source.
+They are completely different platforms with different setup requirements, use cases, and definitions for metrics and dimensions.
+You cannot and should not expect a one-to-one correlation between the two platforms.

 Marketers should take note of the ways in which GA4 allows for better user tracking and analytics reporting — and should take the transition as an opportunity to step up their reporting game for the months and years ahead.